shahidullah837/shahidullah837/README.md

 unity 3D game developer
 ------------------------------------

-I’m a game developer with a strong focus on Unity and 3D game development.
-I recently completed a 3D car racing game where I designed realistic physics, smooth gameplay, and engaging levels.
+I’m a game developer specializing in Unity and 3D game development.
+I recently completed a 3D car racing game, where I focused on crafting realistic physics, smooth gameplay, and engaging animations to bring the game to life.
+In addition to the core mechanics, I implemented an intuitive UI/UX design, including interactive menus, HUD elements, and animations to enhance the user experience.
+I also integrated sound effects for car engines, collisions, and ambient sounds, as well as background music to immerse players in the racing experience.

+My skills include:
+C# scripting for game mechanics and logic
+Animation (vehicle movements, camera transitions, UI animations) UI/UX design (menus, HUD, and feedback systems)
+Sound design (sound effects, music, and environmental audio) Performance optimization for smooth gameplay
+Game testing and debugging
-My skills include C# scripting, game design, and optimizing performance for a seamless user experience.
-I’m always looking to improve my development skills and stay up to date with the latest industry trends.
-On my GitHub, you’ll find my projects, including my car racing game and other fun prototypes that showcase my work.
+I’m always eager to refine my skills and create immersive experiences.
+Check out my GitHub for my completed projects, including the car racing game, prototypes, and tools I’ve developed.

-Feel free to check out my projects, contribute, or reach out if you're interested in collaboration or learning more about game development!
+Feel free to connect if you’d like to collaborate or have any questions!

 * 🌍  I'm based in Pakistan KPK
 * ✉️  You can contact me at [engshahid649@gmail.com](mailto:engshahid649@gmail.com)